If you've blocked our ad, please consider unblocking it.

 As if Weird Mario could get any weirder, this sprite gives him an extra button.
 This one's named "appeal", meaning that it was going to have a pose, like Costume Mario.

 Modern-colored Mario with a slightly different palette.
+This color scheme looks similar to the 8-bit Mario used in Super Mario 3D World, although it may just be a coincidence.
 Oddly enough, the Dr. Mario and Kart Mario costumes have the same shade of brown as the unused version of the Mario costume.

 Unused Stretch gets another style, this time having almost the exact same palette as the original.